Rob Butler is the Conservative Member of Parliament for Aylesbury. He was elected following the General Election on 12

 Since his election, Rob has focused on the issues that matter most to local residents and businesses - standing up to HS2, development that is backed by the right infrastructure, a safe and sustainable town centre, supporting our local NHS, protecting the environment, giving children a brilliant start in life and backing the Buckinghamshire economy, especially small firms.

-Rob is a member of the Royal Navy Armed Forces Parliamentary Scheme, having previously spent two years on the RAF scheme.
+Rob is a member of the Armed Forces Parliamentary Scheme for Strategic Command, having previously participated in the RAF and Royal Navy schemes.